SabaaN/Crime-Agency-Database-Project/README.md

 # Crime-Agency-Database-Project

 The Crime Agency Database System is a comprehensive DBMS project designed to facilitate the efficient management of criminal records, investigations, and related information for a crime agency.
 This system utilizes the Python programming language, the Tkinter library for the frontend interface, and MySQL for the backend database management.
+It is a basic project for understanding SQL and DBMS

 ## Features